jurassix/refactoring-codemods/README.md

 Fix all dependent import/require variables when a file export been renamed.

 Call this transform on your source/test files and all dependents import/require variables will be updated to match the new file export name.

-Rename the imported variable.
-Used for file exports refactoring.

 _Note: declarationFilePath is absolute_